scroll-tech/ceno-recursion/docs/spartan_parallel.md

 * `R1CSInstance::multi_commit` in `src/r1csinstance.rs`
 * `R1CSInstance::multi_evaluate` in `src/r1csinstance.rs`

-The previous steps generate in total $b + 4$ circuits of various sizes.
+The previous steps generate in total $b + 4$ circuits of various sizes, where $b$ is the number of blocks.
 Our circuit commitment follows the existing batched sparse polynomial commitment scheme of Spartan.
 However, with circuits of different sizes, we want to only pay proportional to the approximate size of each circuit.
 The solution is to divide circuits of different sizes into groups and commit each groups separately.

 Let each circuit $\mathcal{C}_i$ be of size $M_i\times N_i$ with $L_i$ non-zero entries.
 We assume that $M_i$ and $N_i$ are of similar sizes and $N_i$ and $L_i$ are roughly proportional to each other.
 For each commitment, the prover pays for $O(L)$ time to generate a proof of size $O(\log(N) + \log(L))$.